 This recipe is very versatile.
 You can swap lots of ingredients.
 You can leave things out.
 And it will pretty much still work!

-The core pieces of this recipe are chicken, some sea salt, and if possible, some green onion tops.
+The core pieces of this recipe are chicken, salt, and if possible, some green onion tops.
 And some garlic-infused extra virgin olive oil to give it some garlic flavor.

 If you don’t have FODMAP issues, again, you can just use regular garlic and onions.
 You don’t have to modify it here.